amrei-stammann/amrei-stammann.github.io/menu/research.md

 ### Work in Progress

+"Learning Outcomes and Perceptions: A Double Robust Approach to Assess the Effects of Flipping an Introductory Statistics Course" with Daniel Czarnowske, Florian Heiss, and Theresa Schmitz

+"(Debiased) Inference for Fixed Effects Estimators with Three-Dimensional Panel Data" with Daniel Czarnowske

 "Distribution Regression with Fixed Effects and Weakly Exogenous Regressors" with Philip Berger and Daniel Czarnowske

 "Latent Structures in Directed Network Models: With an Application to Cross-Section Gravity Models" with Daniel Czarnowske